arindewangan/bias-aware-news-analyzer/README.md

 ## Features

 - **Modern UI**: Premium design with Glassmorphism, Tailwind CSS, and 'Outfit' typography.
+- **AI Provider Selection**: Switch between Gemini and Ollama, and configure models directly from the UI.
+- **Token Usage Tracking**: Monitor prompt, completion, and total tokens per request via the Metrics Dashboard.
+- **Strict AI Output**: Prompts are engineered to provide direct, professional, and concise responses without conversational filler.
+- **Article Reordering**: Interacting with an article moves it to the top for better focus.
+- **Configurable Context Limits**: User-adjustable context window size (capped by server limit).
 - Topic fetch via search or category
 - Summarize all articles under a topic
 - Topic bias analysis with score visualization